kozloffsky/MVentory_API/README.md

 Certain attributes are created by the extension and are reserved.

+mVentory has many special feature for manupulating attributes and their values.
+Read more on https://github.com/mVentory/MVentory_Tm/wiki/Attribute-features

 ####Category mapping
 The app does not allow the user to choose the category of the product.
 Instead, the categories are mapped based on product properties.